Beyond Discrete Selection: Continuous Embedding Space Optimization for Generative Feature Selection: Related Work

 \section{Related Work}

 \textbf{Feature Selection} can be broadly categorized as wrapper, filter, and embedded methods according to the selection strategies~\cite{li2017feature}.
-Filter methods choose the highest-scoring features based on the feature relevance score derived from the statistical properties of the data~\cite{kbest,mrmr}.
+Filter methods choose the highest-scoring features based on the feature relevance score derived from the statistical properties of the data~\cite{mrmr, biesiada2008feature, ding2014identification}.
+For instance, K-Best~\cite{kbest} algorithm operates by ranking all features based on a specific criterion or metric.
+This criterion could be a correlation with the target variable, mutual information, or any other statistical measure that reflects the significance or importance of the feature.
+Once the features are ranked, the top "k" features are selected.
 These approaches have low computational complexity and can efficiently select features from high-dimensional datasets.
 But, they ignore feature-feature dependencies and interactions, resulting in suboptimal performance.
-Wrapper methods assess the quality of the selected feature subset based on a predefined machine learning (ML) model in an iterative manner~\cite{gfe,marlfs,sarlfs}.
+Wrapper methods assess the quality of the selected feature subset based on a predefined machine learning (ML) model in an iterative manner~\cite{gfe,sarlfs, fan2020autofs, fan2021autogfs, altarabichi2023fast}.
 The performance of these methods is typically superior to that of filter methods because they evaluate the entire feature set.
+MARLFS~\cite{marlfs} adopted a multi-agent reinforcement approach to manipulate and construct the combination of the features, which is effective to search the solution.
+Besides, many reinforcement learning approaches~\cite{wang2022group, xiao2022traceable, xiao2023tkdd} show great potential for feature engineering knowledge exploring.
 However, enumerating all possible feature subsets is an NP-hard problem, leading to cannot identify the optimal feature subset.
-Embedded methods convert the feature selection task into a regularization item in a prediction loss of the ML model to accelerate the selection process~\cite{lasso,lassonet,rfe}.
+Embedded methods convert the feature selection task into a regularization item in a prediction loss of the ML model to accelerate the selection process~\cite{lasso,lassonet,rfe,kumagai2022few,koyama2022effective}.
+LassoNet~\cite{lassonet} is a representative embedded method that combines the regularization properties of the Lasso and the expressive power of neural networks.
+The method is designed to handle high-dimensional data with intricate and non-linear relationships among the features.
+The key principle behind LassoNet is that it introduces sparsity, just like Lasso, but in the weights of a neural network.
+LassoNet, thus, combines Lasso (Least Absolute Shrinkage and Selection Operator) with a feedforward neural network.
 These methods may have outstanding performance on the incorporated ML model but are typically difficult to generalize to others.
 Moreover, other works have proposed hybrid feature selection methods, which have two technical categories: 1) homogeneous approach~\cite{seijo2017testing,pes2017exploiting}; 2) heterogeneous approach~\cite{haque2016heterogeneous,seijo2019developing}.
 Their performance is all limited by their basic aggregating methods.
 Unlike these works, \model\ proposes a new feature selection perspective, which maps historical discrete selection records into a continuous embedding space and then employs the gradient-based search to efficiently identify the optimal feature subset.